AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

    ![Customer satisfaction survey example](assets/custsatsurvey.png)

-1. The Bulk Editor is fully customizable., though in this example the bulk editor does not allow users to edit the content, but only lets them export the information to a spreadsheet.
+1. The Bulk Editor is fully customizable, though in this example the Bulk Editor does not allow users to edit the content, but only lets them export the information to a spreadsheet.

    ![Bulk editor console](assets/bulkeditor.png)

 ## How to Use the Bulk Editor {#how-to-use-the-bulk-editor}

-The bulk editor allows you to:
+The Bulk Editor allows you to:

 * [search for content based on query parameters, to display specified properties of the results in columns, to edit this content and save the changes](#searching-and-editing-content)
 * [to export this content to a tab-separated spreadsheet](#exporting-content)